The 2025–26 Promising Scholars Application is open!

 What is the Promising Scholars Program?

 The Promising Scholars Program rewards your hard work.
 This competitive scholarship program for high-achieving Pennsylvania students blends financial support with academic and professional development, supporting the success of outstanding minority high school students and first-generation college students.
-Scholarships range from $500 to $2,500 and are renewable for up to four years.
+Scholarships range up to $3,000 and are renewable for up to four years.

 Highlights of the Program